mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 had become more unified.
 While the Imperial
 Navy had been off making war in Antares, the interior of the Imperium was consolidating and its economy was improving.
-Cleon’s dream was coming true despite there being a few missteps along the way.
+Cleon's dream was coming true despite there being a few missteps along the way.
 It was time to guide the young empire to its next phase.